I am currently working on my 6th mass-market non fiction title, about TROLLING and the Sisterhood Myth.

 My latest best-seller, ‘Coming Clean’, is a memoir about my experiences of living with an alcoholic.
 It’s also very honest, but a little less funny.

-I am now writing my 6th book.
+I am now writing my 6th book, about online trolling and The Sisterhood Myth.

 ‘The Middle Years - When the Kids Grow up and Everything Goes Tits Down’